chiffa/BioFlow/dev_log.rst

         - random returns
         - cross-linked with 'is_likely_similar' links, that are imported to Laplacian with

+Documentation:
+    - installation:
+        - docker
+        - Ubuntu
+    - usage:
+        - core command lines
+        - core Python
+        - post-processing for analysis
+    - neo4j manual usage
+        - Cypher
+        - access to non-local neo4j instance
+        - useful commands
+        - what to do if the commands are slow (optimized for use case of the Bioflow, not necessarily best)

 Functional:
 -----------
--   Enforce p-value limitation to what is achievable with the background sampling size.
+-   (OK )Enforce p-value limitation to what is achievable with the background sampling size.

--   (OK - In testing) Re-inject the p_values following the comparison back into the output and export them as part of gdf schema
+-   (OK ) Re-inject the p_values following the comparison back into the output and export them as part of gdf schema

--   (OK - In testing) Normalize the Laplacian (Joel Bader)
+-   (OK - Won't fix) Normalize the Laplacian (Joel Bader)

--   (OK - In testing ) Increase the fudge factor to ~ 10% of error (Joel Bader)
+-   (OK - Won't fix) Increase the fudge factor to ~ 10% of error (Joel Bader)

--   Integrate the amplification level into the analysis - relative amplitude of perturbation
+-   (OK) Integrate the amplification level into the analysis - relative amplitude of perturbation

     -   Would require to fold the hits list into the interface object